otrv4/otrv4/otrv4.md

 Old MAC keys are formatted as a list of concatenated 64 byte values.

-A MAC key is added to `mac_keys_to_reveal` after a participant has verified a message associated with the MAC key or after they have discarded the encryption key associated with the MAC key.
+A MAC key is added to `mac_keys_to_reveal` after a participant has verified a message associated with the MAC key.

 ## Fragmentation